Cactusolo/rosid_NCOMMS-19-37964-T/README.md

 + **Assembly of Temperature Data Layers**
     - _**Mean_annual_Climatic_Geographic_Temperature_layers_assembling.R**_
-        This script assembled mean of annual temperature (bio.1) for each ofsampled rosid species into one csv table, and scored the binary geographic and climatic tropicality datasets, and output csv file, respectively
+        This script assembled mean of annual temperature (bio.1) for each of sampled rosid species into one csv table, and scored the binary geographic and climatic tropicality datasets, and outputing `csv` file, respectively

         _See first three datasets from **Temperature Data Layers** above_

 + **Diversification Analyses**
     - **DR**
         + _**DR_statistic.R**_
-          This script conducts DR statistic for rosid whole tree and each ordinal tree.
+          This script conducts DR statistic for the rosid whole tree and each ordinal tree.
 The method was described by [Jetz et al. (2012)](https://www.nature.com/articles/nature11631), and the script was derived from [Harvey et al. (2016)](https://www.pnas.org/content/114/24/6328)

     - **RPANDA**
         + _**RPANDA.R**_